 The latter offers up to seven days of specialist innovation help for small businesses looking to innovate and grow the business through technology.
 Grants can be applied for, and the scheme is open to businesses that were not successful in applying for the more heavyweight Innovate UK scheme.

-Of particular interest is the Library’s EU-funded Innovating for Growth initiative, wherein SMEs may apply for £10,000 worth of specialist support and expert mentoring.
-It is currently open for applications, with a deadline of Wednesday 12 June.
+Of particular interest is the library’s EU-funded Innovating for Growth initiative, wherein SMEs may apply for £10,000 worth of specialist support and expert mentoring.
 Jan Kattein Architects were a beneficiary of the scheme in 2018; one of their many current projects is the Story Garden, a partnership with the British Library that is part of the development of the area north of the St Pancras building.

-The Business & IP Centre has 13 National Network Centres around the UK, each with different programmes of business workshops and all of them based in, or organised from, libraries.
-Devon’s IP Centre, for example, has ‘FabLabs’ at two locations with access to 3D printers, a CNC router, laser cutter, 3D scanner and software – in addition to offering business know-how.
+The Business & IP Centre has National Network Centres around the UK, each with different programmes of business workshops and all of them based in, or organised from, libraries.
+Devon’s IP Centre, for example, provides ‘FabLabs’ with access to 3D printers, a CNC router, laser cutter, 3D scanner and software – in addition to offering business know-how.

 The RIBA offers its own business support resources.
 All members can access the RIBA Business page where, among other topics, information on claiming Research and Development tax relief can be found.
 Chartered practices can use the RIBA’s Business Helpline and access the RIBA Online Business Library, which contains a wealth of resources.